Guitar Build Process

 NB: do this before drum-sanding the neck piece.

-Get rid of any uneven saw grooves, and make sure each wedge-edge is straight and square
+Get rid of any uneven saw grooves, blade-burn, and make sure each wedge-edge is straight and square

 Scarf joint jig